During your research for the perfect Doodle and breeder. You may have often wondered what Doodle Dog hybrid F1 classification means.

 What Generation Doodle Dog Is Best?

-- If you are looking for a well-bred Doodle with minimal risk of disease, an F1 generation would be your best option.
+If you want a well-bred Doodle with minimal disease risk, an F1 generation would be your best option.

-- You can still find a great addition to the family, no matter what generation your Doodle is.
-These generations are just put in place to know what quality of breeding your dog has.
-They help you figure out if you were overcharged for a poorly produced Doodle, or if it is money well spent.
+You can still find a great addition to the family, no matter what generation your Doodle is.
+These generations are just established to know your dog’s breeding quality.

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!